isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-If the client belongs to the "b-devices" class (because it includes option 93 with a value of 0x0002), that doesn't guarantee that the subnet 10.0.0.0/24 will be used (or preferred) for this client.
+If the client belongs to the "b-devices" class (because it includes option 93 with a value of 0x0002), that does not guarantee that the subnet 10.0.0.0/24 will be used (or preferred) for this client.
 The server can use either of the two subnets, because the subnet 192.0.2.0/26 is also allowed for this client.
 The client classification used in this case should be perceived as a way to restrict access to certain subnets, rather than a way to express subnet preference.
-For example, if the client doesn't belong to the "b-devices" class it may only use the subnet 192.0.2.0/26 and will never use the subnet 10.0.0.0/24.
+For example, if the client does not belong to the "b-devices" class it may only use the subnet 192.0.2.0/26 and will never use the subnet 10.0.0.0/24.

 A typical use case for client classification is in a cable network,